Opportunities From: Five Rivers MetroParks

 Impact

-This is an opportunity for the following volunteers: Short-Term and Long-Term Volunteers.
+This opportunity is open to the following volunteers: Short-Term and Long-Term Volunteers.
 Learn more about our types of service here.
+Volunteers must complete the Astronomy Assistant Interest and Assessment and Interview to qualify for this opportunity.

-Additional Notes Parking & Meeting Instructions: Click here for a map of Possum Creek MetroPark.
-Volunteers are scheduled to arrive an hour before the start of the program.
-Staff leads will orient volunteers to the day's agenda and other important information.Environment & Physical Demands: This program takes place indoors and outdoors.
+Additional Notes Parking & Meeting Instructions: Volunteers will meet the staff at the Overfield School in Troy.
+The Overfield School address is: 172 South Ridge Avenue, Troy, OH 45373.
+Volunteers will meet the staff lead at the School.
+The event will take place on the campus grounds in an open, mowed field next to the school and the Hobart Preserve.
+There will be reserved parking spaces for the volunteers.
+The Staff lead will orient volunteers to the day's agenda and other important information.Environment & Physical Demands: This program takes place outdoors.
 Volunteers may participate in some bending, kneeling, reaching, and lifting objects to 10 lbs or more.
 Volunteers may be standing or walking for the majority of their shift Dress: Volunteers should dress for the weather and wear their MetroParks name badge and t-shirt.

 Look for additional details about this opportunity at the bottom of this listing!
 See the Programming Volunteer Position for more information on programming opportunities with us.